 Another major challenge that staff shared is the concern of maintaining the commitment of leadership over time, especially as Civil Rights and equity work becomes more challenging to implement.
-"The Board is finding out that equity is really a struggle.
-It's hard for the Board to hear the bad things.
-We're doing good work but we're not moving fast enough for the community and too fast for the Board".

 Budget Equity Tool: OEICE led the development of the County's Budget Equity Tool, which is a set of equity-focused strategies and questions used to drive informed and targeted decision-making about the allocation of government resources.
 The tool is being used as a procedural step within the County's larger budgeting process, including identifying how to stick together a balanced budget in the context of the County's existing budget deficit.
-It includes five strategy areas and associating questions and is organized into three parts, including Civil Rights compliance (Part A), addressing data, community engagement, quality of services, and targeted resources (Part B), and process evaluation questions (Part C).48
+It includes five strategy areas and associating questions and is organized into three parts, including Civil Rights compliance (Part A), addressing data, community engagement, quality of services, and targeted resources (Part B), and process evaluation questions (Part C) (Washington County Budget Equity Tool FY22-23, 2022).